 What to do to be considered for low premiums

 From the above factors, you’ll realize that calculation of life insurance premium is pegged on risk assessment.
 The more the risks, the more the premium, but the good news is that there are several ways you can adopt to minimize the premiums.

 One way to do that is by bundling your insurance.
-For instance, if you have a life, auto and home insurance under one insurance firm, you are more likely to be considered for a discount or even lower premiums.
+For instance, if you have life, auto, and home insurance under one insurance firm, you are more likely to be considered for a discount or even lower premiums.

 What this means is that if you are a smoker paying a life insurance premium of around $600 per month, you can easily minimize it to $400 per month if and only if you can quit smoking.

-Other ways include, improving your credit score by paying your debts on time, apply for life cover early when you are still young and you risk probability is low and lastly improve your health by exercising and keeping fit – lose the weight.
+Other ways include improving your credit score by paying your debts on time, apply for life cover early when you are still young and your risk probability is low, and lastly improve your health by exercising and keeping fit – lose weight.

 Whether or not you improve your credit score, quit smoking, or bundle your insurance, it is always wise to shop and compare insurance first before buying the policy.
 By doing so, you’ll be able to get the best deal on the market.